survivejs/webpack-book/manuscript/optimizing/07_performance.md

 });
 ```

+{pagebreak}

-To use the function, you would call it as follows:
+To use the function, you call it as follows:

 ```javascript
 dontParse({